shichao-an/notes/docs/unp/ch7.md

 > Appendix E of TCPv1 discusses how to change these timing parameters for various kernels, ...

 I did not find Appendix E (actually no appendix at all) in TCPv1 (3rd Edition).

+Section 7.5 on `SO_LINGER`

+> One example is an RS-232 terminal server, which might hang forever in CLOSE_WAIT trying to deliver data to a stuck terminal port, but would properly reset the stuck port if it got an RST to discard the pending data.

+Not fully understood.